Written by Jessie Panazzolo

 “Did you hear about McDonald’s stores in Europe switching their straws from plastic to paper?
 How ridiculous is that when there is so much more waste produced from McDonald’s products!”

-Sitting in the car with my partner, we were discussing the move of the Hottest 100 music countdown (a huge radio event that almost everyone tunes into) from Australia Day to the day after.
+Next: Sitting in the car with my partner, we were discussing the date of the Hottest 100 music countdown (a huge radio event that almost everyone tunes into) being moved from Australia Day to the day after.
 He said:

-“It is such a pointless gesture to move the date of the countdown and it doesn’t solve anything, just like announcing your respect for indigenous land just before an event- I don’t even know if indigenous people even appreciate that.”
+“It is such a pointless gesture to move the date of the countdown and it doesn’t solve anything, like announcing your respect for indigenous land just before an event – I don’t even know if indigenous people even appreciate that.”

-To my partner, I expressed that with each gesture toward acknowledging the suffering of Australian Aboriginals, it sparks a thought, a conversation and a forced awareness of what most of Australia has been ignoring for decades.
-Maybe a child would ask why a radio station wanted nothing to do with Australia Day anymore and that could be a great opportunity to educate that child about the impacts of white settlement when that conversation wouldn’t have otherwise occurred.
-Every time that someone acknowledges that we are meeting on Aboriginal land, I think about how much the landscape has changed and how much we have made such a sustainable way of living obsolete.
+To my partner, I expressed that with each gesture toward acknowledging the suffering of First Nations Australians, it sparks a thought, a conversation and a forced awareness of what most of Australia has been ignoring for decades.
+Maybe a child would ask why a radio station wanted nothing to do with Australia Day anymore and that could be a great opportunity to educate that child about the impacts of white settlement, where that conversation wouldn’t have otherwise occurred.
+Every time that someone acknowledges that we are meeting on Aboriginal land, I think about how much the landscape has changed and how we have overruled such a sustainable way of living.
 I wouldn’t think about this if it wasn’t brought to my attention.
-Awareness sparks conversation, empathy and thought which wouldn’t otherwise exist in a community and these small gestures may be small for now, but watching Australian culture, you can see the shift in mindsets which will provoke bigger changes along the way.
+Awareness sparks conversation, empathy and thought which wouldn’t otherwise exist in a community and these small gestures may be small for now, but watching Australian culture, you can see the shift in mindset which will provoke bigger changes along the way.
 Surely an acknowledgement, though far from rectifying years of hardship, is better than nothing at all.

 I read a quote the other day that sums this sentiment up very nicely.
 Edmund Burke once said:

 This is where I ask, what is my mum doing for sustainability and what is my partner doing for the indigenous people of Australia?
 What conversations have they sparked, what change have they made and what are they doing to better this planet?
-Obviously, it goes without saying that my mum and partner are two incredible people- hands down two of the greatest people I know, so this blog is not out to attack them.
+Obviously, it goes without saying that my mum and partner are two incredible people – hands down two of the greatest people I know, so this story is not told with ill intentions.
 I more so want to inspire the thought that a small action is still an action and a small change is still a change.

-This is the part of the blog where I turn into the wise old willow from Pocohontas and drop a pebble in the river.
+This is the part of the story where I turn into the wise old willow from Pocohontas and drop a pebble in the river.

 John Smith: What about them?